martinstolz/veganised.co.uk/_posts/2014-03-19-apple-crumble-in-jar.md

 ### Ingredients

 The ingredients amount from the cake recipe worked perfect for 10 small jars.
-#### Tools
-* Choose your jars.
-I filled 10 small ones, but a few more or less are fine – depending on desired portion size.
-To have the cakes portable use jars with a lid.
-Small plastic food storage containers will look less stylish, but work fine as well.
-* Prepare your food processor.
-Currently not having one, I used a blender instead.
-That worked, but took some more time, because the amounts are quite small.
-Also I had to take it apart after each layer to get everything out.

 #### Crust
 * 1 cup raw walnuts